Financing Professional School

 - Food on interview trips

-- “Second Look” visits whenever invited to return for your evaluation of the professional schools as you attempt to make your decision
+- "First Look" or “Second Look” visits whenever invited to return for your evaluation of the professional schools as you attempt to make your decision

 - Deposits after accepted to each professional school (ranging from $100 through $2000).
 Some deposits are refundable whenever you choose not to attend the school later while others are not.